PxTools/Px.Utils/docs/README.md

 - rowLen (int): Length of one row of Px file data.
 ContentValidationResult object contains this information.
 - numOfRows (int): Amount of rows of Px file data.
 This information is also stored in ContentValidationResult object.
 - startRow (long): The row number where the data section starts.
 This information is stored in the SyntaxValidationResult object.
-- conf (PxFileSyntaxConf, optional): Syntax configuration for the Px file
+- conf (PxFileConfiguration, optional): Configuration for the Px file

 #### DatabaseValidator : IValidator, IValidatorAsync
 Whole px file databases can be validated using ```DatabaseValidator``` class.
 Validation can be done by using the blocking ```Validate()``` or asynchronous ```ValidateAsync()``` methods. ```DatabaseValidator``` class can be instantiated using the following parameters:
 - directoryPath (string): Path to the database root
-- syntaxConf (PxFileSyntaxConf, optional): Syntax configuration for the Px file
+- conf (PxFileConfiguration, optional): Configuration for the Px file
 - fileSystem (IFileSystem, optional): Object that defines the file system used for the validation process.
 Default file system is used if none provided
 - customPxFileValidators (IDatabaseValidator, optional): Object containing validator functions ran for each px file within the database
 - customAliasFileValidators (IDatabaseValidator, optional): Object containing validator functions ran for each alias file within the database